 It is the indirect expenditure of a company such as salaries, rent dues, etc.

-We know that all types of transactions need to be documented.
-The trade bills are the documents, generated against each transaction.
+The trade bills are accounting documents generated against each transaction.

 51) What is compound journal entry?